lazywitt/youtubetrending/README.md

 Multiple api key support is implemented by combining multiple api keys together like this - "apiKey1, apiKey2"

-Text search is performed using to_tsvector queries, optimised via GIN index
+Text search is performed using to_tsvector queries with support for jumbled search, optimised via GIN index.

+Example: "new hat" will match "hat in new york" and "old hat and new hat" both. match token are being created with a combination of both title and description.